stamp-v; 6 Senses

 Commentary:

-NOTE: This is a subsense of sense 3.
-In this sense a concrete item (a postage stamp) is being permanently attached to another concrete item (a letter, for example).
+NOTE: In this sense a concrete item (a postage stamp) is being permanently attached to another concrete item (a letter, for example).
 Use this sense ONLY if this specific condition is met.

 Examples: